 It also boasts impressive views of the Coronado Bridge and the San Diego skyline.

 The perfect Mediterranean climate, the stunning sunsets, and the bars and restaurants make this town a dream destination.

 About 95 miles north to Newport Beach and another hour per boat Avalon on Catalina islands.

 The special thing about Catalina island is its crystal clear water and one-of-a-kind white sand.

-There are endless locally-owned shops and restaurants and experiencing the breathtaking views from the hermit gulch trail loop or visiting the botanical gardens.
+There are endless locally-owned shops and restaurants and experience the breathtaking views from the hermit gulch trail loop or visit the botanical gardens.

 Catalina Island with Avalon is definitely worth a day trip for you.